nguyenhuynhdat/ubuntu-openbox/lessons/m53-office-apps-for-ubuntu-openbox.md

 ---
 layout: default
+title: OFFICE APPLICATIONS
+description: install a word processor, a spreedsheet, a pdf reader and an ebook reader.
 ---

-## Office apps for Ubuntu Openbox

 ###1.
-Office applications:
+Office suite:

-For normal use of office work, LibreOffice is competent:
+For normal use of office work, LibreOffice is competent enough:

 [https://www.libreoffice.org/](https://www.libreoffice.org/)

-You can either install entire office suite or only what you need.
+You can either install entire of this office suite or pick out only what you need.
 I only use two of the modules:

 * Calc: spreadsheet application.